blockonomics/Programming_Bitcoin_Payment_Buttons/readme.md

 # Blockonomics Programming Payment Links/Buttons in Laravel

 This demo shows how to program the Payment Button/Link API to dynamically change the order price and also learn how to pass extra data to the API calls.
-[Here](https://www.youtube.com/watch?v=-FYwR1RzjXY) in the Youtube video, describing the tutorial.
+[Here](https://www.youtube.com/watch?v=-FYwR1RzjXY) is the youtube video describing the tutorial.

 ## Installing Guide